All Episodes

 That includes cigars, cutters, lighters, humidors, and more.

-Whether you want cigars by the box, samplers, five packs or singles, famous will deliver them to your door fresh and securely packed and ready for your smoking enjoyment.
+Whether you want cigars by the box, samplers, five packs, or singles, Famous will deliver them to your door fresh and securely packed and ready for your smoking enjoyment.

-That's famous smoke.com slash Hannity.
+That's famousmoke.com slash Hannity.

-All right, glad you're with us.
+I'm glad you're with us.

-Uh as it relates to William Barr, who we expect is going to be the next attorney general.
+I'm getting a mixed reaction, mixed bag over the hearings that have been going on today as it relates to William Barr, who we expect is going to be the next Attorney General.

 And I always loved Jeff Sessions.